violetrosedev/fortnite-undetected-cheat/README.md

 1. Download the latest release from the [Releases](https://github.com/violetrosedev/fortnite-undetected-cheat/releases) page.
 2. Run the loader executable file.

-## Configuration
-You can configure the settings by [describe how to configure if applicable].

 ## Acknowledgements
 - Special thanks to [violetrosedev].